DataDog/integrations-core/ray/README.md

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->

-Ray allows the custom service code to emit [your own metrics that will be available on the OpenMetrics endpoint][10].
-You can configure this integration to collect these metrics using the `extra_metrics` option.
-These metrics will have the `ray.` prefix, just like any other metrics coming from this endpoint.
+Ray metrics are available on the OpenMetrics endpoint.
+Additionally, Ray allows you to [export custom application-level metrics][10].
+You can configure the Ray integration to collect these metrics using the `extra_metrics` option.
+All Ray metrics, including your custom metrics, use the `ray.` prefix.

-<div class="alert alert-info">These custom Ray metrics are considered standard metrics in Datadog.</div>
+**Note:** Custom Ray metrics are considered standard metrics in Datadog.

 This example demonstrates a configuration leveraging the `extra_metrics` option: